NishantSingh359/Python_Data_Warehouse/Readme.md

 # 🏗️ Python Data Warehouse (Medallion Architecture)

 A **production‑style Python Data Warehouse** implementing the **Medallion Architecture (Raw → Silver → Gold)** with **class‑based pipelines**, **config‑driven processing**, **logging**, and **batch automation**.

-This project is designed to look and behave like a **real industry data platform**, suitable for **portfolio, internships, and interviews**.

 ---

 ## 📁 Recommended GitHub Folder Structure